alessandrocandolini/concurrency-handout/README.md

 ## Compile

-Assuming a standard LaTeX distribution (eg, texlive) and `asymptote`,
+Assuming a standard LaTeX distribution (eg, [texlive](https://tug.org/texlive/) or [MacTeX](https://www.tug.org/mactex/)) and [asymptote](https://asymptote.sourceforge.io/) are installed,
 ```bash
 latexmk -pdflatex concurrency-handout.tex
 ```

-Notice: Depending on the LaTeX distribution, asymptote might require independent installation.
+Depending on the LaTeX distribution, asymptote might require a separate installation.

-One way to install a LaTeX distribution is via `nix`, for example using an ephemeral nix shell:
+One way to install a LaTeX distribution and asymptote is via [nix](https://nixos.org/), for example using an ephemeral `nix-shell` as follows:
 ```bash
 nix-shell -p texlive.combined.scheme-full asymptote
 ```
-(here, the full distribution is used)
+(here, the full tex distribution is used)

 ## CI/CD